Delta456/box-cli-maker/README.md

 There is no **standardized way** of detecting the terminal's maximum color capacity so the way of detecting your terminal might not work for you.
 If this can be fixed for you then you can always make a PR.

-If you think that the module can't detect your terminal's color capacity then you must set your environment variable `COLORTERM` to `truecolor` or `24bit` for true color support.
+If you think that the module can't detect True Color of the terminal then you must set your environment variable `COLORTERM` to `truecolor` or `24bit` for true color support.

-If you are targetting 16 color bit based terminals and if the module couln't detect it then set your environment variable `TERM` to name of the terminal emulator with `256color` as suffix like `xterm-256color`.
+If you are targetting 8 bit color based terminals and if the module couln't detect it then set your environment variable `TERM` to name of the terminal emulator with `256color` as suffix like `xterm-256color`.

-There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or environment variable `TERM` gives `DUMB` so it will output some garbage value if used.
+There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or environment variable `TERM` give `DUMB` so it will output some garbage value if used.

+In Online Playgrounds, CI/CDs, Browsers etc; it is recommended not to use this module with color support as few may have it but is hard to detect.
+If you think that it's possible then open an issue and address the solution!

 ### Acknowledgements